-To make this cherished menthol-flavored tea all one needs to do is follow the steps mentioned ahead.
-One can prepare it plainly or with a tinge of other flavors like honey, or lemon.
+To make this cherished Menthol-flavoured tea all one needs to do is follow the steps mentioned ahead.
+One can prepare it plainly or with a tinge of other flavours like honey, or lemon.
 The steps are quite simple and no rocket-science method is involved.

 The initial steps involved to make peppermint tea with honey is the same as the ones mentioned before.
 In the end, after straining the tea add a teaspoon of honey and mix it well before having.
 This drink could be had during the foggy winter or rainy days.
 It would instantly freshen and lighten up your mood and keep you away from the seasonal blues.

 Remember that it is not advisable to heat or cook honey.
 Honey is filled with astounding benefits, however heating it changes its chemical composition which would be delirious and lethal to the body.